CTWGwebsite/CTWGwebsite.github.io/_posts/2025-06-24-RacketIntro.md

   - name: The Beginnings of 'Racket Theorie'
   - name: Thwarted Plans for Publication
   - name: The Reflexivity of Racket Theory
-  - name: Additional Remarks on the Texts and their Conent
+  - name: Additional Remarks on the Texts and their Content
   - name: Notes
 ---